ibm-cloud-docs/vpc/hub-spoke-ts3.md

 {: #troubleshoot-hub-spoke-3}
 {: troubleshoot}
 {: support}

-Configuring DNS sharing for VPE gateways is a feature that is available only to accounts with special approval.
-{: preview}

 When you configure DNS sharing for Virtual Private Endpoint (VPE) gateways, you might encounter issues.
 Often, you can recover by following a few steps.
 {: shortdesc}